What is a conflict of interest?

 All gifts over $50 must be reported.
 A gift is considered any gratuity, hospitality, entertainment (including meals, transportation, lodging) that was given to you by a business, government or individual other than a relative or close personal friend and for which you neither paid for nor provided services in exchange.

-When completing Schedule G of the Statement of Economic Interests form, who do I consider a "close financial associate"?
+Who do I consider a "close financial associate"?

 A close financial associate includes any partner in a business, co-owner of a business or piece of land, or member of your immediate family.
 This does not include an individual who is receiving retirement benefits from a business or who may be representing a state governmental agency.